-The 12-bit subaddress word is decoded into a location in one of the memories or registers.
+The 12-bit subaddress word is decoded into a location in one of the memorie areas or registers.
 This subaddress is the location of the appropriate RAM location or register.
-The MSBs of the subaddress are zero-padded to bring the word to a full 2-byte length.
+The MSBs of the subaddress are zero padded to bring the word to a full two-byte length.